hedyhli/gelim/README.md

 At the moment, ranges of link indices only work for command **tour**.

-Ranges can be specifed with an upper bound and a lower bound, separated by a comma.
+Ranges can be specified with an upper bound and a lower bound, separated by a comma.
 Both bounds can be omitted.

 The default value of upper bound is the first link index, and the default value